Mott & Bow has a line of basic short sleeve and long sleeve t-shirts, heavyweight pocket tees, in addition to their premium jeans collection.

 Mott & Bow T-Shirt Review

 Mott & Bow offers two basic shirt styles, the classic Driggs t-shirt in either crewneck or v-neck, short sleeve and long sleeve.
-The Driggs classic tee comes in a dozen colorways — from white, navy and black to grey, sand and green — and so there’s no shortage of options to choose from.
+The Driggs classic tee comes in over 2 dozen colorways — from white, navy and black to grey, sand and green — and so there’s no shortage of options to choose from.

 Sidebar: the Mott & Bow Driggs tee is featured on my list of best t-shirts for men.